Search results for

 Kaitlyn Cimino / Android Authority

-The Withings ScanWatch 2 also packs a new temperature sensor for measuring fluctuations daily and overnight, as well as during workouts.
+The Withings ScanWatch 2 also adds a temperature sensor for measuring fluctuations daily and overnight, as well as during workouts.
 The TempTech24/7 module monitors skin and ambient temperatures to distinguish potential symptoms from environmental conditions.
 I didn’t receive any elevated temperatures during my testing, but theoretically, the tool could be useful for determining oncoming illness.
 Temperature sensing is a growing trend in the wearables market, and such trackers can now be found on most of the top devices.
-Adding this capability is an important upgrade for the company to make to keep up with the competition.
+Adding this capability was an important upgrade for the company to keep up with the competition.

-The new generation ScanWatch adds 24-hour temperature monitoring and on-device cycle tracking.
+The ScanWatch 2 adds 24-hour temperature monitoring and on-device cycle tracking.

-Likewise, the new model also adds on-device women’s cycle tracking.
+Likewise, the newer model also adds on-device women’s cycle tracking.
 This includes period predictions on the wrist plus the ability to log flow trends and symptoms.
-You can still do much more from the app than on the device, but it is nice to see this access available.
+You can still do much more from the app than on the watch itself, but it is nice to see this access available.
 I am always grateful for the prioritizing of women’s health tracking, and it’s not a surprise to see a health-focused brand do so.

 A user reviews the workout options on their Withings ScanWatch 2.